 - Use tools to understand the current process and contributing factors.

 - Implement and evaluate the impact of interventions.

 - Use an A3 to track their progress and present their results.

 Time Commitment and Effort Allocation

-Over nine months, participants devote an estimated 228 hours — or 10 percent effort— on work related to the program.
+- During the program, participants devote an estimated 232 hours — or 10 percent effort— to program related activities, including work on a project.
 Most of the effort is self-directed; however, participation in lectures and live training programs is required.

 A Health Care professional with:

 - Interest in developing as a Patient Safety and/or Quality Leader and applying these learning objectives in their current employment.